armaanhammer/lock-challenge/design_log/Step_6_Appendix.md

 };
 ```

-I find this line fascinating: `void ** shadow; // shadow copy of nodes to free on destroy even if caller/user still has them in acquired state` It's a pointer to a pointer (or to an array of pointers?)
+I find the `void ** shadow;` line fascinating.
+It's a pointer to a pointer (or to an array of pointers?).
 Presumably, I need to populate the array of pointers either with all blocks, or only with blocks that are in "aquired state".
 I am not immediately clear what that means.
 Perhaps a user function needs to lock out access to individual blocks under certain conditions?
 On first blush, it does **not** seem to be related to `bool inuse;` inside of struct `memory_pool_block_header`.

 Abstraction